Sumiyoshi-taisha: Notable architecture

 The pillars are round, and stand on stone foundations.
 The planks between the pillars are horizontal.
 The area seen from front is the nave, and beyond is the inner shrine and second room.

-Sumiyoshi Torii

 One of the stone torii at the shrine, just south of the honden, is known as the Kakutorii (角鳥居).
 It is unusual in that the middle bar does not extend outside of the vertical posts, and all pieces have square edges.
 This type of torii is called Sumiyoshi torii after the shrine.